OBE Maping Summer 2021

 Communication |

-Communicate effectively on complex engineering activities with the engineering community and with society at large.
-Some of them are, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. |
+Communicate effectively on complex engineering activities with the engineering community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. |

 11 |